Greece Moments Greece Moments

 Seven Springs Tunnel

-The entire water supply system of Kolymbia was about 5 km long and reached almost to the coast of today’s seaside resort.
-In Kolymbia itself, parts of the above-ground watercourse along the Eucalyptus Road can still be seen.
-By the way, the striking giant trees of the eucalyptus avenue were planted by the Italians 100 years ago.
+The entire water supply system of Kolymbia stretched about 5 km and reached almost to the coast of what is now the seaside resort.
+In Kolymbia itself, parts of the above-ground watercourse along the Eucalyptus Avenue can still be seen today.
+The striking giant eucalyptus trees lining that road, by the way, were planted by the Italians 100 years ago.

 Kolymbia Eukalyptus Straße Allee

-Today, the springs enjoy a good reputation among holidaymakers and locals, even if the crowds are large in the hot summer, a walk through the warm forest or a wading through the stream cools you down.
+Today the springs are a firm favourite among holidaymakers and locals alike.
+Even in the busy summer months, a walk through the shaded forest or wading through the stream provides a refreshing break.
 The springs are located just behind the Epta Piges tavern.
-You will cross a wooden bridge surrounded by huge plane trees, and from there you can see the springs bubbling up.
+Cross the wooden bridge surrounded by huge plane trees and you will see the water bubbling up from the ground.

 Seven Springs Rhodos Wald Bach